SerMeliodas/ecsstractor.nvim/README.md

 ## Using

-Select the html code with bem classes and use your keymap generated bem scss code copied to your clipboard.
+Select the html code with bem classes and use your keymap, generated bem scss code copied to your clipboard.